-The Biostatistics Core addresses the multifactorial nature of geriatric health conditions, including the co-occurrence of multiple predisposing and precipitating factors, and will advance the science of clinical decision-making in the face of trade-offs and multiple competing outcomes by developing and applying innovative statistical designs and analytic methods and by training the next generation of investigators in these methods.
+The Biostatistics Core addresses the multifactorial nature of geriatric health conditions, including the co-occurrence of multiple predisposing and precipitating factors, and advances the science of clinical decision-making in the face of trade-offs and multiple competing outcomes by developing and applying innovative statistical designs and analytic methods and by training the next generation of investigators in these methods.

 The specific goals are to:

 - Collaborate with Pepper Scholars, Pilot and Exploratory Core investigators, the Operations Core, and investigators of external projects to achieve the mission of the Yale OAIC in promoting the understanding and treatment of multifactorial geriatric health conditions.